Counting bare curves: Extensions of basic perturbations

 \subsection{Marked curves}

 Our families of curves carry an additional important piece of data: which components have positive symplectic area and which are ghost components.

-By a {\em marked curve}, we mean a (possibly nodal) curve, together with a subgraph of its dual graph.
-We understand this subgraph as indicating the `positive area' components of the curve, along with their `original' nodes.
+By a {\em marked curve}, we mean a (possibly nodal) curve, together with a subset of its dual graph.
+We understand this subgraph as indicating the `positive area' components of the curve.
 We impose the usual notion of stability on the unmarked components.
 We refer to the unmarked graph edges which are adjacent to a marked vertex as \emph{Ploutonion edges}, and the corresponding nodes as \emph{Ploutonion nodes}.

 Recall that a family of nodal curves gives a stratification of the base by loci along which the dual graph is locally constant, such that the generization maps off strata give edge contractions.
 That is, it defines a morphism from the exit path category of the stratification to the category whose objects are graphs and morphisms are edge contractions.